Invizabel/The-Silent/README.md

-﻿# TheSilent is a basic vulnerabilty scanner!
+﻿# TheSilent is an active dns enumeration tool!